Dhanush: 2002–2010: Career beginnings

-2011–2014: Critical success
+2011–2015: Established actor and critical acclaim

-Dhanush's first release in 2011, which he had shot for over three years, was Aadukalam, marking his second collaboration with Vetrimaran.
+Dhanush's first release in 2011, which he had shot for over three years, was Aadukalam opposite Taapsee Pannu, marking his second collaboration with Vetrimaran.
 Dhanush played the role of a local cockfighter and described the venture as his "dream project" during production.
-The film gained widespread critical acclaim and won six awards at the 58th National Film Awards, with Dhanush receiving the National Film Award for Best Actor, becoming the youngest actor to win the award.
-He also won his first Filmfare Award for Best Actor – Tamil for his performance in the film.
+The film gained widespread critical acclaim and won six awards at the 58th National Film Awards, with Dhanush receiving the National Film Award for Best Actor, He also won his first Filmfare Award for Best Actor – Tamil for his performance.
+The film was a commercial success at the box office.
+Pavithra Srinivasan of Rediff.com called it "one of Dhanush's best works to date" and added, "Dhanush acts wonderfully.
+He's excellent, especially in the throes of love and betrayal."
 Dhanush appeared in an extended guest appearance in Subramania Siva's Seedan.
 His next two ventures were the action films, Mappillai, a remake of his father-in-law's same-titled 1989 film and Venghai, by Hari, which received mixed reviews but was a commercial success.
+Dhanush's next film, Mayakkam Enna, in which he once again collaborated with his brother.
+He played a photographer opposite Richa Gangopadhyay.
+The film received positive reviews and was a moderate success.

-Dhanush's next film, Mayakkam Enna, in which he once again collaborated with his brother, casting him with Richa Gangopadhyay, received positive reviews.
-His only release in 2012 was the romantic psychological thriller 3, directed by his wife, Aishwarya Rajinikanth with co-star Shruti Haasan.
+Dhanush's career marked a turning point with his only release in 2012, the romantic psychological thriller 3, directed by his then wife, Aishwarya and produced by him.
+He played a bipolar disorder patient opposite Shruti Haasan.
 The film emerged as a critical and commercial success, majorly due to the popularity of the song "Why This Kolaveri Di".
 The song quickly became viral, the first video from India to gain 100 million YouTube views.
 The film won him his second consecutive Filmfare Award for Best Actor – Tamil and his second Filmfare Award for Best Male Playback Singer – Tamil.
+L Romal M Singh of DNA India noted, "Dhanush is amazing!
+The man only surpasses his previous films and the actor has far outdone his previous attempt at such a role."